 - Chlorinated water

+For information on power washing and other exterior building washing activities, please refer to the Exterior Building Washing Standards UT-EHS (PDF).
 For additional information regarding discharges contact the EHS Department directly by calling (512) 471-3511.

 To request a training or submit feedback, please reach out to us by calling (512) 471-3511 or send an email to EHS-EnvironmentalOps@austin.utexas.edu.